-Our Phase 3 clinical program in PPD is evaluating SAGE-547 as a potential treatment for PPD.
+Our Phase 3 clinical program in PPD is evaluating brexanolone as a potential treatment for PPD.
 PPD is a distinct and readily identified depressive disorder that is a biological complication of childbirth, affecting a subset of women typically commencing in the third trimester of pregnancy or within four weeks after giving birth.
 We anticipate announcing top-line data from the Phase 3 clinical program, known as the Hummingbird Study, encompassing two placebo-controlled trials, in the second half of 2017.
-We have received Breakthrough Therapy designation from the FDA for SAGE-547 as a potential treatment for PPD.
-Based on input we received from the FDA during a Breakthrough Therapy meeting, we believe that, if successful, the results of the Phase 3 clinical program, together with the results of prior clinical studies of SAGE-547 in PPD, and ongoing non-clinical studies, will be sufficient to support the submission of an NDA to the FDA seeking approval for SAGE-547 in PPD in the U.S. We also received PRIority MEdicines (PRIME) designation from the EMA for SAGE-547 in the treatment of PPD in the EU.
+We have received Breakthrough Therapy designation from the FDA for brexanolone as a potential treatment for PPD.
+Based on input we received from the FDA during a Breakthrough Therapy meeting, we believe that, if successful, the results of the Phase 3 clinical program, together with the results of prior clinical studies of brexanolone in PPD, and ongoing non-clinical studies, will be sufficient to support the submission of an NDA to the FDA seeking approval for brexanolone in PPD in the U.S. We have also received PRIority MEdicines (PRIME) designation from the EMA for brexanolone in the treatment of PPD in the EU.
+Incorporating scientific advice we recently received from the EMA, we believe our current Phase 3 clinical program in PPD, if successful, will be sufficient to support submission of an MAA to the EMA seeking approval of brexanolone for PPD in the EU.
+We anticipate that the outcome of the ongoing Phase 3 clinical trials in PPD, if supportive of an MAA filing, will inform any future regulatory discussions and potential post-marketing clinical development obligations.

-Our most advanced next-generation product candidate is SAGE-217, a novel neuroactive steroid that, like SAGE-547, is a positive allosteric modulator of GABAA receptors, targeting both synaptic and extrasynaptic GABAA receptors.
+Our most advanced next-generation product candidate is SAGE-217, a novel neuroactive steroid that, like brexanolone, is a positive allosteric modulator of GABAA receptors, targeting both synaptic and extrasynaptic GABAA receptors.
 We are currently conducting Phase 2 clinical trials of SAGE-217 in two mood disorders, major depressive disorder, or MDD, and PPD, and in two movement disorders, Parkinson's disease and essential tremor.
 In February 2017, we announced top-line results from the open-label, proof-of-concept portion (Part A) of our Phase 2 clinical trial of SAGE-217 in MDD, which met our criteria for advancing SAGE-217 into the blinded, placebo-controlled portion (Part B) of the Phase 2 clinical trial.
-We initiated dosing of Part B of the MDD Phase 2 clinical trial in April of 2017, and expect to report top-line results from this trial in the first half of 2018.
-In May 2017, we reported top-line results from an open-label Phase 2 clinical trial exploring the safety, tolerability, pharmacokinetics and activity of SAGE-217 in 12 Parkinson's disease patients with moderate severity disease who were on stable doses of the anti-parkinsonian agent, levodopa/carbidopa.
-In the trial, patients were administered levodopa/carbidopa (morning dose only) for three days, and then were taken off this medication, and given a single morning dose of SAGE-217 administered as a monotherapy for four days.
-For the overall population in the trial, levodopa/carbidopa activity was primarily focused on the motor symptoms of bradykinesia and rigidity, while SAGE-217 activity as a monotherapy was primarily focused on tremor symptoms.
-In the five patients with overt tremor (tremor score over five at baseline), an approximate 20-30% improvement in tremor symptoms was observed on the four days of SAGE-217 open-label treatment, as assessed by change in the Movement Disorder Society-Unified Parkinson's Disease Rating Scale (MDS-UPDRS) Part III tremor score.
-SAGE-217 was found to be generally well-tolerated with no serious adverse events or discontinuations reported.
-Similar to the findings of the Phase 1 program, the most common adverse events were sedation and somnolence (occurring 2 to 4 hours post dose).
-As a result, while dosing in this trial was initiated at the 30 mg per day maximum tolerated dose established in the Phase 1 clinical program, dosing for a majority of patients was down-titrated to 10 to 20mg per day of SAGE-217.
-Based on the signal of activity in reducing Parkinsonian tremor in the patients with overt tremor, we plan to proceed to an additional open-label (Part B) study evaluating SAGE-217 as an adjunctive treatment to anti-Parkinsonian agents in tremor-predominant patients, and intend to further evaluate non-motor symptoms of Parkinson's disease, including depression, anxiety, cognition and sleep.
-We expect to initiate the SAGE-217 Parkinson's disease open-label Part B study in the first half of 2017 with top-line results anticipated in the second half of 2017.
+We initiated dosing of Part B of the MDD Phase 2 clinical trial in April of 2017, and expect to report top-line results from this trial in the second half of 2017.
+In May 2017, we reported top-line results from a small open-label Phase 2 clinical trial exploring the safety, tolerability, pharmacokinetics and activity of SAGE-217 in 12 Parkinson's disease patients with moderate severity disease who were on stable doses of the anti-parkinsonian agent, levodopa/carbidopa.
+Based on the results of this clinical trial, we have initiated an additional open-label (Part B) clinical trial evaluating SAGE-217 as an adjunctive treatment to anti-Parkinsonian agents in tremor-predominant patients, and intend to further evaluate non-motor symptoms of Parkinson's disease, including depression, anxiety, cognition and sleep.
+We expect to report top-line results from the open-label Part B clinical trial of SAGE-217 in Parkinson's disease in the second half of 2017.
 We also anticipate reporting top-line results from the blinded, placebo-controlled Phase 2 clinical trials of SAGE-217 in essential tremor and PPD in the second half of 2017.